stevenmanton/chef_vagrant_devel_vm/README.md

-To get started, first install Chef-DK.
-Then, I used [Berkshelf](http://berkshelf.com/) to initialize the directory so it can manage 3rd party cookbooks.
-It's also helpful to install the corresponding vagrant-berkshelf plugin:
+To get started, first install [VirtualBox](https://www.virtualbox.org/), [Vagrant](http://www.vagrantup.com/), and [Chef-DK](http://downloads.getchef.com/chef-dk).
+Next, install a few Vagrant plugins that will make your life easier:
 ```
+vagrant plugin install vagrant-omnibus
 vagrant plugin install vagrant-berkshelf --plugin-version 2.0.1
+vagrant plugin install vagrant-vbguest
 ```

-Also, install the vagrant-omnibus plugin so that the guest VM has the most up-do-date version of Chef.
+The omnibus plugin will insure that the latest version of Chef is installed on the guest VM.
+Berkshelf, which comes bundled with Chef-DK, is helpful for managing 3rd party cookbooks that you'll be using.
+Finally, the VBGuest plugin takes care of installing the Guest Additions for VirtualBox.